ruizhaoz/ruizhaoz.github.io/README.md

-This is the source code to Ruizhao Zhu's academic website, whcih is cloned from https://jonbarron.info/.
+This is the source code to Ruizhao Zhu's academic website, which is cloned from https://jonbarron.info/.
 You are welcome to clone this code for your own personal use, just please attribute the source to the original website or to this repo.